pankajminda/FacturaWiki/FacturaReleaseNotes.md

 # Factura Release Notes

+### 05-03-2018
+* Fixed : In `Daybook` report Currency symbol can be entered in customize dialog to view report in any currency of choice

 ### 21-02-2018
 * Added : In `Invoice` data entry screen Party combo now shows `Credit Limit` in tooltip after pressing tab
 * Fixed : In `Columnar Register` Customize window was not showing controls